original logo

 Should you volunteer as a TD? - You get to help keep your League running!
 Please volunteer if you are an experienced leaguer, preferably as captain (or assistant), are at least 16 years old, have time to check a few extra forums daily, and have a respect for consistent application of rules.
 You should be familiar with the rules for scheduling and playing the game.
 But you don't have to have perfect knowledge if you are willing to look up what you don't know and ask for help when needed.

 To volunteer, update your profile, saying "yes" to the TD question.
-Not everyone who volunteers will be selected, because it takes some juggling to avoid assigning TD's to sections where they don't play.
+Not everyone who volunteers will be selected, because it takes some juggling to avoid assigning TD's to sections where they are playing.
 Thank you for volunteering!

 1. League Staff to Help You 5.
 Rulings - Types of Issues